 The novel starts with a young couple, Heather and Dave, in a strong, happy relationship.
 They decide to have a child and that this means buying a house to accommodate their new family.
 They see one south of Melbourne and immediately know that’s it.
 And already here, by page 4, as she describes the end of their house-hunting, we have garnered a good sense Spargo-Ryan’s clear but evocative writing:

-After six weeks of looking and imagining, we ate teacakes on the western side of the peninsula and our heart stayed behind when we left.
+After six weeks of looking and imagining, we ate teacakes on the western side of the peninsula and our hearts stayed behind when we left.

 So simply said – no florid adjectives – but so arresting in its clarity.
 And it also encompasses two motifs which feature strongly in the novel, hearts and imaginings.
 Indeed the book opens with the line “My heart fell out on a spring morning”.
 We know, right then, that this is going to be a story about feelings – not to mention, also, that our writer has a wonderful turn of phrase!